Best Online Car Buying Sites

 How online car buying works

-Online car buying sites either show inventory from a single dealer (e.g., DriveTime, Carvana) or they serve as a marketplace that shows cars for sale from multiple dealers and private-party sellers (e.g., CarGurus).
+Online car buying sites either show inventory from a single dealer (e.g., DriveTime, Carvana) or serve as a marketplace that shows cars for sale from multiple dealers and private-party sellers (e.g., CarGurus).
 Buyers can research vehicles, view actual inventory, apply for financing and complete the entire vehicle purchase through the website (or app).

 Online car buying costs